ahdinosaur/blog.mikey.nz/source/_posts/safe-spaces-not-comfort-zones.md

 our so-called _safe space_ was really a _comfort zone_!

+note: my perspectives on safety and comfort are **privileged**.

 ## what is a comfort zone?

+a comfort zone is where you are free from any _dis_comfort.

-a comfort zone is where you avoid FUD (fear, uncertainty, and doubt), stress, or situational anxiety.
+a comfort zone is where you can avoid fear, uncertainty, doubt, stress, or situational anxiety.

-TODO as a chaotic creature, my comfort zone is probably larger than most.  my comfort zone is...

 from [The Prophet](https://en.wikipedia.org/wiki/The_Prophet_(book) (emphasis mine):